scala/docs.scala-lang/_overviews/core/collections-migration-213.md

 The module also provides [migratrion rules](https://github.com/scala/scala-collection-compat#migration-tool) for [scalafix](https://scalacenter.github.io/scalafix/docs/users/installation.html) that can update a project's source code to work with the 2.13 collections library.

-## scala.Seq migration
+## scala.Seq and scala.IndexedSeq migration

 In Scala 2.13 `scala.Seq[+A]` is an alias for `scala.collection.immutable.Seq[A]` ("ISeq"), instead of `scala.collection.Seq[A]` ("CSeq").
-This change requires some planning depending on how your code is going to be used.
+Similarly, `scala.IndexedSeq[+A]` is an alias for `scala.collection.immutable.IndexedSeq[A]`.
+These changes require some planning depending on how your code is going to be used.

-If you're making a library intended to be used by other programmers, then using `scala.Seq` or varargs is going to be a breaking change in the API semantics.
+If you're making a library intended to be used by other programmers, then using `scala.Seq`, `scala.IndexedSeq`, or vararg is going to be a breaking change in the API semantics.
 For example, if there was a function `def orderFood(order: Seq[Order]): Seq[Food]`, previously the library user would have been able to pass in an array of `Order`, but it won't work for 2.13.

 - if you cross build with Scala 2.12 and want to maintain the API semantics for 2.13 version of your library, or
 - if your library users frequently uses mutable collections such as `Array`